mssfoobar/docs/docs/modules/ims/development/installation.md

 git clone https://github.com/mssfoobar/dev-containers.git
 ```

+## Configuration
+Before running the container, you can adjust the database schema to meet your specific requirements.
+As outlined [here](../overview/concepts/incident.mdx), the 'category' and 'status' fields are enums reliant on code tables: `incident_type` and `incident_status`.
+To establish the permissible values for these enums, modify the `/ims/db-init/schema.sql` file within the `dev-container` repository.
+This SQL script is executed during the initialization of the 'ims' container within the development environment.

 Next, we are to clone our container.
 We have provided a container that provides you the IMS service together with all the other necessary services in a single docker file for ease of setup.

 ## Running the container